Which psychological perspective emphasizes how we store and retri... | Study Prep in Pearson+

 1

-Step 1: Understand the question is asking about which psychological perspective focuses on the processes of storing and retrieving information.
+Identify the key concept in the question: it asks about the psychological perspective that focuses on how we store and retrieve information.

-Step 2: Recall that the Cognitive perspective in psychology studies mental processes such as thinking, memory, problem-solving, and information processing.
+Recall the main focus of each psychological perspective: the Psychoanalytic perspective emphasizes unconscious motives; the Behavioral perspective focuses on observable behaviors and their conditioning; the Humanistic perspective centers on personal growth and self-actualization.

-Step 3: Recognize that storing and retrieving information are key functions of memory, which is a central topic within the Cognitive perspective.
+Understand that the Cognitive perspective studies mental processes such as thinking, memory, problem-solving, and information processing.

-Step 4: Contrast this with other perspectives: the Humanistic perspective focuses on personal growth and self-actualization; the Behavioral perspective emphasizes observable behaviors and learning through conditioning; the Psychoanalytic perspective centers on unconscious motives and early childhood experiences.
+Recognize that storing and retrieving information are functions related to memory, which is a core topic within the Cognitive perspective.

 Watch next